sanguinefish/licenselaw/_posts/2020-03-08-project-consulting.markdown

 alt: image-alt
 project-date: February 2020
 category: Business Development
-description: Besides helping develop relevant business cases, we also supply the tools for achieving the tax rebate process deliverables.
-We employ data science for machine-learning-enabled analytics and cloud computing tools for record-keeping, knowledge management, and filing.
+description: Besides helping organizations develop relevant learning programs, we also certify and license learning programs.
+We employ data science for machine-learning-enabled analytics and cloud computing tools for knowledge management and record-keeping.

 ---